 Although the case for reincarnation, at least in some cases, is quite strongly supported by Stevenson's work, it is not without its difficulties.
 Almost all the cases he describes come from societies in which the reality of reincarnation is accepted, which makes one suspect that belief in it may be merely a cultural phenomenon, although Stevenson asserts that in many of these societies it is considered unlucky to remember one's previous life.
 Sometimes there was a long time gap between the child's first claim to have the memories and Stevenson's investigation, which makes the problems of possible secondary elaboration more difficult to eliminate.
 Because of language difficulties, Stevenson usually had to rely on interpreters, who may have introduced biases of their own into what was said.
 For these and other reasons, Edwards feels entitled to reject his conclusions.
 It is certainly true that Stevenson has at times endorsed published accounts of reincarnation, not investigated by him, which seem pretty implausible.

 Not all of the book is strictly concerned with reincarnation.
-Two chapters are devoted to a sustained attack on Dr Kubler-Ross, and another to Dr Grof and LSD.
-This stuff is quite entertaining but struck me as rather over-personalized and might have been better omitted.
+Two chapters are devoted to a sustained attack on Dr Kubler-Ross's description of five stages of grief in terminal illness, and another to Dr Grof and LSD.
+This stuff is quite entertaining but struck me as rather over-personalized and I think would have been better omitted.
 The final chapter is more technically philosophical and deals with the dependence of consciousness on the brain.

 The tone of the book is generally light and witty, with a slight tendency to smugness at times, although it generally gives a fair account of the arguments usually advanced in support of reincarnation by those who favour the theory.
 However, I have a question about who will read it.
 Convinced believers in reincarnation presumably won't.
 Confirmed disbelievers probably won't either, unless they want ammunition to use in arguments with believers.
 People who have no interest in the matter one way or the other also won't read it.
 This leaves the interested but uncommitted, who are not sure whether there is something in the idea or not but who nevertheless think the question is important.
 This is probably the most rational position to adopt but there may not be too many potential readers in this category, although the publishers, who specialize in trying to debunk what they take to be superstitions and irrational beliefs of all kinds, doubtless hope that there will be.